ooddle

 How ooddle Reminds You

 The Movement pillar includes a kitchen-cue micro-action that nudges you to attach a thirty-second to three-minute hold to your morning coffee.
 The app does not nag.
 It checks in once a week to keep the streak honest.
+The Mind pillar pairs the cue with a one-minute reflection prompt for members who want to layer in a small mental reset alongside the physical one.
+The Optimize pillar adds related micro-actions for variety, like calf raises while brushing teeth or single-leg balance during the dishwasher load.
 Members tell us this is one of the easiest habits they have ever kept because the trigger is already part of life.
+By the time the coffee is poured, the legs have done their daily work.

 Ready to try something different?